OpenRakis/Spice86/README.md

 ## More command line options

 ```
-  -k  --Kilobytes                    The amount of main emulator memory, in kilobytes.
-Defaults to 1 MB
   -m, --Mt32RomsPath                 Zip file or directory containing the MT-32 ROM files
   -c, --CDrive                       Path to C drive, default is exe parent
   -r, --RecordedDataDirectory        Directory to dump data to when not specified otherwise.
 Working directory if blank